HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

 ## Verification

-In the subscriber environment, if there are any operations that are in "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, then it means that these operations are yet complete.
-You must wait until all operations either complete or fail.
+In the subscriber environment, if there are any operations in "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, it means that these operations are not yet complete.
+You must wait until all operations either complete or fail before verifying the resync.
 The existing DAM API endpoint can be checked in [GET All DAM Operations](https://opensource.hcltechsw.com/experience-api-documentation/dam-api/#operation/OperationController.find).
-If no operation is present with the above status, then you can verify the resync.
+If no operation is tagged with "TODO", "PROCESSING", "SUCCESS", "READ", "RETRY", "WAIT" or "PENDING" status, you can verify the resync.

 ### Verify the Resync